yasklop/NeuroLens-Brain-Encoding-and-Decoding/README.md

     ```

 After modifying the import, run the training script as usual.
-If you run model with out CFG, set the scale to 0.0.
+If you run the model with out CFG, set the scale to 0.0.
 ```

 ### 5. Inference & Evaluation